core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 * YANG modules, submodules and features

-To minimize their size, SIDs are often represented as a difference between the current SID and a reference SID.
-Such difference is called "delta", shorthand for "delta-encoded SID".
+To minimize their size during trnasmissions, SIDs are often sent in "Delta-SID" form, e. g. as a difference between the current SID and a reference SID.
+Such difference is themselves called "delta", shorthand for "delta-encoded SID".
 Conversion from SIDs to deltas and back to SIDs is a stateless process.
 Each protocol implementing deltas must unambiguously define the reference SID for each YANG item.

 SIDs are globally unique numbers, a registration system is used in order to guarantee their uniqueness.
 SIDs are registered in blocks called "SID ranges".

-Assignment of SIDs to YANG items can be automated, the recommended process to assign SIDs is as follows:
+Assignment of SIDs to YANG items can be automated.
+For more details how this could be achieved, please consult {{sid-auto-generation}}.

-1. A tool extracts the different items defined for a specific YANG module.

-2. The list of items is sorted in alphabetical order, 'namespace' in descending order, 'identifier' in ascending order.
-The 'namespace' and 'identifier' formats are described in the YANG module 'ietf-sid-file' defined in {{sid-file-format}}.

-3. SIDs are assigned sequentially from the entry point up to the size of the registered SID range.
-This approach is recommended to minimize the serialization overhead, especially when delta encoding is implemented.

-4. If the number of items exceeds the SID range(s) allocated to a YANG module, an extra range is added for subsequent assignments.

 SIDs are assigned permanently, items introduced by a new revision of a YANG module are added to the list of SIDs already assigned.
-This process can also be automated using the same method described above, only unassigned YÀNG items are processed at step #3.

 {{sid-lifecycle}} provides more details about the registration process of YANG modules and associated SIDs.
 To enable the implementation of this registry, {{sid-file-format}} defines a standard file format used to store and publish SIDs.